AdinaBechhofer/interactive-physics-vis/README.md

 ### Bokeh in notebook
 I don't know much about the server requirement for this option.
 The nice thing is that no integration is needed.
 The output renders directly in notebook, which I assume will be propegated forward when the notebook is knit into a webpage.
 The syntax is similar to the Bokeh app and is fully Python.
 Open source.
+**For some reason it only works on port 8888.
+Check if deployment port matches**

 ### Dash app (from plotly)
 The dash app requires a server.
 The open source version can be easily run locally on the localhost.
 However, deployment to a server might require enterprise access or building our own server.
 Dash functions and libraries are well documented and the callback is easy and intuitive.
 The default look of the visualizations seems very "large dataset" oriented, which looks weird for physics visualizations.
 However, changing the CSS and HTML is easy enough.
 One advantage over the Bokeh app is the ability to explicitly layout the page with HTML tags.
 User experience and loading is smooth on the localhost app, but unclear how it will scale with deployment.